jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 ```
 {% endtab %}

-Run 05a_genStakepoolCert.sh pool_name again.
-This will generate the pool_name.pool.cert file and the pool_name.metadata.json.
+Now run ```05a_genStakepoolCert.sh pool_name``` again.
+This will generate the pool_name.pool.cert file and the actual pool_name.metadata.json.
-Now upload the metadata.json to the URL you specified in the previous step.
+Later you can upload the metadata.json to the URL you specified in the previous step.
 Do not edit it anymore or the hash will not fit!
+If you want to change something, change it in the pool_name.pool.json and repeat ```05a_genStakepoolCert.sh pool_name```.

-Delegate to your own pool as owner -> pledge
+Delegate to your own pool as owner.
+(Pledge)

 {% tab title="offline" %}
 ```bash